 Hope this helps!

 Let me know how you make out in the comments below.
+I’m happy to provide more help about how to ride without stirrups!
 And if you need more help with fear, check out our post on overcoming it here!

 Liked this post?
 Why not pin it!